 - You can easily cover your tepee with shade cloth or netting to protect your plants from weather extremes.

 - Once you’ve finished growing beans or peas on your tepee, re-use it for other edible climbers like tomatoes or cucumbers.
-For soil and plant health, I recommend practicing crop rotation – as legumes like beans and peas leave a lot of nitrogen in the soil, it’s great to follow them with a flowering crop like tomatoes, capsicum, cucumbers and eggplant which are heavy feeders.
+For soil and plant health, I recommend practicing crop rotation.
+As legumes like beans and peas leave a lot of nitrogen in the soil, it’s great to follow them with a flowering crop. e.g. tomatoes, capsicum, cucumbers and eggplant which are heavy feeders.

-- When you are not using the tepee, collapse it down and fold all the stakes in tight together and wrap a rubber band around them – they take up virtually no space to store and are ready to go when you need them for the next crop!
-They are also an easy fun project for kids to get started in the garden.
+- When you are not using the tepee, collapse it down.
+Fold all the stakes in tight together and wrap a rubber band around them.
+They take up virtually no space to store and are ready to go when you need them for the next crop!
+They are also an easy, fun project for kids to get started in the garden.

 - Bamboo stakes make wonderful tools in the garden for adults and children.
 Try using them as plant supports, giant rulers for measuring and dibbing sticks for sowing seeds and making shallow trenches.

-- There are two ways to make a measuring stick from a bamboo stake: Before making the tepee, get a permanent marker and measure out 5cm spacing along one side of one of the stakes, adding marks for the centimetres in between just like a giant ruler if you wish.
+- There are two ways to make a measuring stick from a bamboo stake: Before making the tepee, get a permanent marker and measure out 5cm (2 in) spacing along one side of one of the stakes.
+Add marks for the centimetres/inches in between just like a giant ruler if you wish.
 When positioning the tepee in the garden, make sure this faces outward so the markings are visible.
 As the bean plant matures, children can practice their maths, reading and writing skills by keeping a daily journal of how high it grows.
-This also provides tangible evidence that change is taking place day by day and helps them keep an interest to see how tall their ‘beanstalk’ is growing and when it stops!
+This also provides tangible evidence that change is taking place day by day and helps them keep an interest.
+The can see how tall their ‘beanstalk‘ is growing and when it stops!
 They can also record how many beans or peas each plant produces, how long they are and also save seeds from the best ones (make sure you choose heirloom seed varieties to do this).

-- Alternatively, you can make a giant bamboo ruler out of a single stake that is not part of a tepee which can be used to help with plant spacing and other measuring tasks.
-It is a super easy tool to use to help sow plants or seeds the right distance apart as you just lay it on the soil and plant beside it.
+- Alternatively, you can make a giant bamboo ruler out of a single stake that is not part of a tepee.
+This can be used to help with plant spacing and other measuring tasks.
+It is a super easy tool to use to help sow plants or seeds the right distance apart.
+You just lay it on the soil and plant beside it.
 Stick it in the soil vertically when not in use or keep in your potting shed.